BinuBims/Capstone-3/README.md

 I have trained this model about 30 epochs and result has shown in the above graph.
 I would say this is a good start but my fine tuning did not go as planed.
 Take a closer look at the graph, validation accuracy kind of plateaued out at 60% after ceratain number of epochs.
 We can regularize our model to prevent overfitting and let it run few epochs or we can unfreezed more layers of the pretrained model see how well it does.

 ### Surprise fine tuning.
 I decided to play with unfreezing more layers.
-This time I had the full pretrained model but without the classification layer at the end.
-I set all the other layer unfreezed or trainable, and ran my model for a couple of 20 epochs.
+This time I had the full pretrained model but without the classification layer at the top.
+I set all the other layers unfreezed or trainable, and ran my model for a couple of 20 epochs.
 The results were amazing.
 <p align="center">
   <img src="data/readme/t1.png">
 </p>